 With Big Cypress National Preserve, Everglades National Park and the Ten Thousand Islands as neighbors, it’s not difficult to imagine what Everglades City stands for.
 If you can resist the call of the wild, duck into the Museum of the Everglades.
 From Everglades City, just follow the signs to reach Everglades National Park's Gulf Coast Visitor Center.
 One-third of its 1.5 million-acre subtropical wilderness is waterlogged.
 Fish the flats, paddle the Everglades Wilderness Waterway Trail or take an airboat tour just outside national park boundaries – plenty of outfitters operate back in the “city.”

-Many Fort Myers visitors know that Thomas Edison and Henry Ford were neighbors here once.
-You may not know that Edison’s experiments centered as much on his tropical gardens as on his lab – tour both, and Edison and Ford inventions, original Edison Ford antique cars and artifacts, at the Edison and Ford Winter Estates.
+Many Fort Myers visitors know that Thomas Edison and Henry Ford once were neighbors here .
+Tour Edison and Ford inventions, original antique cars and artifacts, at the Edison and Ford Winter Estates.
 Downtown, a statue at Centennial Park brings the visionaries back to life alongside their friend Harvey Firestone, and the Caloosahatchee River lends the area its nickname “The River District.”
 River cruises, art walks and the annual Edison Festival of Light (with a parade and science and engineering fair) unfold here.
 The 1908 Arcade Theater building, home to the Florida Repertory Theatre, demonstrates how the past can meld perfectly with the present.

 Even the nights are bright here as crowds shift between souvenir shops, bars and restaurants on the strip.
-Times Square wraps it all into one and leads to Lynn Hall Memorial Park, where a bait shop serves anglers who prefer to cast from its pier.
+Times Square wraps it all into one and leads to Lynn Hall Memorial Park.
 Annual festivals include the American Sandsculpting Championship and the Fort Myers Beach Shrimp Festival and Parade.
 Carve out some quiet time at Lovers Key State Park.

 A town built on rest and relaxation, you can fish, golf and paddle here.
 Nearby Hickey’s Creek Mitigation Park includes a fishing pier, canoe and kayak landing and hiking trails amid pines, marshes and cypress swamps where alligators, tortoises and otters thrive.